n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/cross_site_scripting_xss.md

 `<p>You searched for <script>/My-Bad-Payload/</script></p>`

-If someone were to click this link, the attackers payload would be executed in the victim browser within the context of that session
+If someone were to click this link, the attacker's payload would be executed in the victim browser within the context of that session

-### Example Stored XSS
+### Example-Stored
 Imagine a scenario where a blog allows users to submit comments.
 The [POST](../concepts/web_tech/POST.md) request might look something like this:

 ```